mindspore-lab/mindone/examples/opensora_pku/README.md

 > **Since [Vchitect/Latte](https://huggingface.co/maxin-cn/Latte/tree/main) has deleted `t2v.pt` from their HF repo, please download `t2v.ckpt` from this [URL](https://download-mindspore.osinfra.cn/toolkits/mindone/opensora-pku/tv2.ckpt).
 There is no need to convert it.**

 #### Example of Training Scripts
 Here we choose an example of training scripts (`train_videoae_65x512x512.sh`) and explain the meanings of some experimental arguments.
+This is an example of parallel training script which uses data parallelism.
+If you want to try single-device training, please refer to `train_videoae_65x512x512_single_device.sh`.

 There some hyper-parameters that may vary between different experiments:
 ```shell